primefaces/primefaces/docs/12_0_0/components/datatable.md

 Please make sure that the filter is using the **same type as the column field** if you are using comparable filter match modes (like greater than).
 For example, if the column field is an integer, and you would like to add a greater than filter, make sure to convert the filter to integer as well.
-Do so by adding a `f:converter` (see example below).
+Do so by using the column's `converter` attribute or adding a `f:converter` to the filter input (see example below).

 In case you want to filter `LocalDateTime` or `Date` values, use the converter tag `<f:convertDateTime type="localDateTime"/>` or `<f:convertDateTime type="date"/>` as child of the filtering `DatePicker`